josephelbert/josephelbert.github.io/_posts/2025-12-04-cyberdefenders-ulysses-lab.md

 To determine the number of unique failed login attempts, the investigation involves analyzing the `auth.log` file for failed login events related to the user identified in the previous question.

 The `strings` utility extracts readable text strings from the log file.
 This is particularly useful when analyzing files that may contain both human-readable and non-human-readable content.
 The extracted text is then piped (`|`) to the `grep` command, which performs a search for specific patterns within the text.
-I also use the option `-i` to ignore case.
+I also used the option `-i` to ignore case.
 The first pattern I used for grep was `"Failed"`.
-That is then also piped (|) to grep again with the pattern `"ulysses"`.
+That is then also piped (`|`) to grep again with the pattern `"ulysses"`.
 These patterns are crafted to identify "failed" login attempts targeting the "ulysses" account.

 The output from grep is then piped to `wc -l`, which is used to count the number of lines in a file or from standard input.
 Each matching line represents a unique instance of a failed login attempt recorded in the `auth.log` file.
 The resulting count provides the number of failed login attempts targeting the `ulysses` account.